abdallah-samir96/Java-Part2/README.md

 It allows a single method to behave differently based on the context.

 - to make **runtime polymorphism we should have inheritance**.
-- **base class contains one method and child classes need to write another logic**.

 <img src="resources/polymorphism.png" alt="java">